gsdisplay/updater/readme.md

-This will update the MagicMirror directory based on the update.sh file.
+This will update the MagicMirror directory based on the update.sh file!